Gossip Girl: Get the Head-to-Toe Designer Details!

 Giovanni Rufino/TheCW

-The competition is heating up on Gossip Girl.
-Blair landed an internship at W magazine (shown here wearing a Valentino cardigan, Organic John Patrick shorts, Salvatore Ferragamo belt, Hue tights, Usai blouse and J. Lingnau necklace and Ralph Lauren heels).
-However, the position loses its grandeur when she learns Dan just landed the same one.
-Tune in to the CW Monday at 9/8c to find out what happens.
-Click through to see what everyone's wearing on the show.
-Plus: Tell us your favorite look in the comments!
+The Gossip Girl characters sure know how to work hard and play harder.
+But this week, Chuck must choose one—business or pleasure.
+Meanwhile, Blair looks to Nate for help impressing her boss and Damien continues his usual trouble-making.
+And how is Blair—shown here wearing an Alberta Ferretti cardigan, Oscar de la Renta blouse and Bensoni skirt—doing at her magazine internship?
+You'll just have to tune in to the CW Monday at 9/8c to find out.
+Click through to see this week's wardrobe!

-MORE:• Gossip Girl: The Kids Are Not All Right• Kelly Rutherford Designs Handbags!
+MORE:• Gossip Girl: The Kids Are Not All Right• Damien Darko Episode Style